Announcements – 03/09/2025

 MORNING CALL

 MORNING CALL: Morning Call is our Sunday morning forum for adult formation and discussion, held in the great hall (9:30—10:15 a.m.).
-Father Morris continues his new Morning Call series dealing with selected issues in Christian bioethics.
+On this coming Sunday, Mar.
+9, Father Morris will resume his series about Christian perspectives on bioethics.

 WEDNESDAY EVENING BIBLE STUDY

-WEDNESDAY EVENING BIBLE STUDY: Father Morris continues his new Wednesday evening series on the Book of Exodus; it’s certainly not too late to join in, and on Feb.
-5 we will cover Exodus chapters 18-20.
-This series begins at 7:00 p.m. online at our Facebook page <www.facebook.com/AquiaEpiscopalChurch>.
-Even if you do not have a Facebook account, you can still access this series simply by clicking on the given occasion.
-Also, you do not have to watch the broadcasts live; the videos are stored there for your viewing at any subsequent time that is more convenient for you.
+WEDNESDAY EVENING BIBLE STUDY: On this coming Wednesday (Mar.
+12), Father Jay Morris will resume his online series on the Book of Exodus, starting at Exodus ch.
+28. This series begins at 7:00 p.m. online at our Facebook page <www.facebook.com/AquiaEpiscopalChurch>.
+Even if you do not have a Facebook account, you can access this series simply by clicking on the given occasion.
+Also, you do not have to watch the broadcasts live; the videos are stored there for your viewing at any subsequent time.

 THURSDAY EVENING BIBLE STUDY